NDA govt striving to bring positive change to every Indian: PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Sunday said the NDA government at the Centre has been trying to bring positive change in every Indian's life and make people’s life easier during the past eight years.
+Prime Minister Narendra Modi on Sunday said the NDA government at the Centre has been trying to bring positive change in the life of every person in the country and make their life easier during the past eight years.

-Addressing a massive public meeting titled 'Vijay Sankalp Sabha' at Parade Grounds here, he said the people of Telangana yearn for a 'double engine growth' and asserted this will be fulfilled when the BJP comes to power in the state.
+Addressing a massive public meeting titled 'Vijay Sankalp Sabha' at Parade Grounds here, Modi, trying to prepare the party cadre for next year's Assembly polls, said the people of Telangana yearn for a 'double engine growth' and asserted this will be fulfilled when the BJP comes to power in the state.

 'Double engine' government or growth is a reference made by Modi and BJP of progress in party-ruled states with the aid of the NDA government at the Centre.

-''During the past eight years we tried to bring positive change in every Indian's life.
-We are working tirelessly on how to make people's lives easier, and how to take the fruits of development to every person and region,” Modi said.
+''During the past eight years we are putting our efforts to bring positive change in every Indian's life.
+We are working tirelessly on how to make people's lives easier, and how to distribute the fruits of development to every person and region,” Modi said.

+Quoting a survey report, Modi said the ratio of deposits by women in banks is steadily growing.
+The survey report further stated today properties in the name of women have also increased and their participation in financial decisions of families is also on the rise, he said.

+''This has been possible because we connected our sisters with the banking system.
+Promoted a more pro-active role of daughters in the country's economy,'' he said adding more women now have Jan Dhan bank accounts.
+Reacting to Modi's speech, Telangana health Minister T Harish Rao in a tweet said the PM says that his government is uplifting women in the country. ''Why was the Women reservation Bill not passed and why was there no answer for that?
+Our Chief Minister KCR (K Chandrasekhar Rao) gave 50 per cent reservation to women in local bodies and showed his commitment,'' Harish Rao said raising a host of questions to Modi.

 ALSO READ